hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/optimization.md

 SCHEME OPTION FOR ADVECTION OF VELOCITIES : 4 / overrides SUPG OPTION and OPTION FOR CHARACTERISTICS NUMBER OF CORRECTIONS OF DISTRIBUTIVE SCHEMES : 2 / increase for higher accuracy and longer computing time, requires SCHEME OF ADVECTION 3,4,5, or 15 and OPTION 2,3,4
 TYPE OF SOURCES : 2 / 2=Dirac is the only possibility for mass conservation, the default=1 means linear function and is not mass conservative
+CONTINUITY CORRECTION : YES / particularly important when not only discharge but also depth is imposed at boundaries
 ```